ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following short rules for ac­
-tion, in case of accident, will be
 found useful to remember.
 For
 dust in the eyes avoid rubbing;
 dash water in them ; remove cinders,